blakeb211/predict-diffusion-constant/README.md

   - <img src="model_predictions.jpg" width="400" height="430">

 # Summary
 - This model has the strength of being easy to interpet.
 Increasing the molar mass decreases the diffusion constant.
-Increasing the kinetic diameter and the dipole moment decrease the diffusion constant.
+Increasing the kinetic diameter or the dipole moment decreases the diffusion constant.
 - One interesting result is that the model predicts the diffusion limit for a gas at each temperature in the study, obtained by plugging the (MM = 1, KDiam = 0, Dipole = 0) feature vector into the model.